bayeslabs/bayeslabs.github.io/_posts/2019-06-04-All-you-need-to-know-about-Vae.md

 ---
 layout: post
 title: "All you need to know about Variational AutoEncoder"
-excerpt: " Variational AutoEncoders are being widely used in generative models from the day they came into existence.
-In this blog we tried to give an intuitive understanding of Variational AutoEncoders"
 author: shubham_patel
 date: 2019-06-04
 mathjax: True
 ---
+> Variational AutoEncoders are being widely used in generative models from the day they came into existence.
+In this blog we tried to give an intuitive understanding of Variational AutoEncoders.

 Vae is a generative model which helps us to generate a similar type of input data.
 It helps to generate similar images, similar text etc.
 A generative model is a way of learning data distribution of input data so that it generates a new similar type of data.